jaimeoliver1/general-utilities/README.md

 # general-utilities

-This repository is a compound of different codes that might be useful.
+This repository is a compound of different codes that might be interesting/useful.